-In our recently published NMA we concluded that LLETZ achieves the optimal balance between oncological and reproductive outcomes10; herein, we have complemented our NMA results and have shown that LLETZ is the most cost-effective CIN treatment for women of reproductive age.
+In our recently published NMA we concluded that LLETZ achieves the optimal balance between oncological and reproductive outcomes; herein, we have complemented our NMA results and have shown that LLETZ is the most cost-effective CIN treatment for women of reproductive age.
 Although evidence from cost-effectiveness analyses is country specific and relies largely on local policies and tariffs, these findings are likely to be applicable to most high-income settings with similar health systems.
 Our decision-analytic modelling approach can serve as a blueprint for other settings to prioritise treatment decisions.
 This study contributes to a limited evidence base on the cost-effectiveness of alternative CIN treatments.
 We only found one cost-effectiveness analysis published over 20 years ago that compared four different treatment strategies for high-grade disease (CKC or cryotherapy, preceded by punch biopsies; LLETZ or cryotherapy, preceded by punch biopsies; LLETZ, preceded by punch biopsies; and LLETZ without prior punch biopsies).
-However, this study did not assess CKC and cryotherapy separately, and focused exclusively on the costs of oncological outcomes and surgical complications without considering the cost impact of reproductive outcomes.28 A number of other cost-effectiveness analyses have assessed various comparisons but not the cost-effectiveness of treatment modalities, e.g. 'select and treat' after punch biopsies versus 'see and treat' without punch biopsies, using the same treatment technique, 29 different management strategies for low-grade disease, with immediate treatment versus surveillance, 30 or different cervical screening strategies (e.g. cytology-based screening vs hrHPV-based screening, with different screening intervals or different ages at onset of screening), 31-33 or have compared adjuvant colposcopy tools with colposcopy alone.34 Of those cost-effectiveness analyses, only one considered the costs of reproductive morbidity.33 women, LLETZ remains a cost-effective treatment, but laser conisation (or other techniques with similar radicality) could also be considered if the willingness to pay to avoid one CIN2+ recurrence exceeds £31,500.
+However, this study did not assess CKC and cryotherapy separately, and focused exclusively on the costs of oncological outcomes and surgical complications without considering the cost impact of reproductive outcomes.
+A number of other cost-effectiveness analyses have assessed various comparisons but not the cost-effectiveness of treatment modalities, e.g. 'select and treat' after punch biopsies versus 'see and treat' without punch biopsies, using the same treatment technique, different management strategies for low-grade disease, with immediate treatment versus surveillance, 30 or different cervical screening strategies (e.g. cytology-based screening vs hrHPV-based screening, with different screening intervals or different ages at onset of screening), 31-33 or have compared adjuvant colposcopy tools with colposcopy alone.
+Of those cost-effectiveness analyses, only one considered the costs of reproductive morbidity.